sirkapil/jekyll-theme-next/_posts/2017-11-27-Contact-Form.md

 ### <a name="mrhyde"> MrHyde </a>

-<p>It is android app that I use to make suitable changes (commit) to my github repository.
+<p>It is android app that i use to make suitable changes (commit) to my github repository.
 It lets me clone my github repository in internal storage of my phone and i can easily play with codes even without internet.
 I can push back changes to my github repository whenever connected to internet. and those changes are live instantly (few sec.)</p>

 ### <a name="erlen"> Erlen's Codepen </a>